jesserichmanNYC/bq-snitch/README.md

 EMAIL_RECIPIENTS - List of emails you want to receive the alerts

-FIELDS_TO_RETRIEVE - Define which first level fields you want to retrieve from the job data, in order to send it in an alert message
+FIELDS_TO_RETRIEVE - Define which first level fields you want to retrieve from the job data, in order to send it in an alert message.
+Optional fields can be found here:  https://googleapis.github.io/google-cloud-python/latest/bigquery/generated/google.cloud.bigquery.job.QueryJob.html#google.cloud.bigquery.job.QueryJob

 # Deploy Function